-Motrin is one of the most common pain reliever medicines being used by people for mild to severe pain.
+Motrin is one of the most common pain reliever medicines used by people for mild to severe pain.
 While not intended for dogs, when a headache hits you, taking a Motrin tablet can usually provide almost instant relief.
-Likewise, if you have back pain or joint pain, this drug can also help.
+Likewise, if you have back pain or joint pain, this drug can help.

 Unfortunately, pet dogs are not spared from similar types of pain.
-Without you knowing it, they could be experiencing all kinds of headaches, back aches and joint pain.
-You may notice that they whine sometimes when you touch certain parts of their bodies.
-This usually indicates some degree of pain or tenderness around that particular body part.
+They experience all kinds of similar issues such as headaches, back aches and joint pain.
+You may notice that they whine when you touch certain parts of their bodies.
+This usually indicates some degree of pain or tenderness around that particular area.

 So, should you give Motrin to a dog in pain?
-Will it have the same effect on them and ease their suffering too?
+Will this over-the-counter medicine ease their suffering safely and effectively?

 Can I Give My Dog Motrin?
 Answer: No

 Even if your dog survives the initial dosage of a pain reliever like Motrin, you shouldn’t feel confident that it has no adverse effects on your dog.
 The toxicity in these types of medicines can build-up in a dogs’ system leading to more serious problems later on.

 Since your dog cannot fully express how he or she feels, you as the dog owner should be very observant.
 If your usually energetic dog becomes suddenly sleepy and weak, you should suspect that something is wrong.
 Are they just lying around your feet all day and not begging you to play?
 Your dog could be in some kind of pain or they could be suffering from depression.

 Sleeping too much is not a good sign especially if your dog is typically active.
 Limping is another sign that you should be wary of.
 If a dog is limping, it could mean that a paw or limb is in pain or fractured.
 Motrin won’t help with this, in fact it will make matters worse.
 Instead, check them for cuts or sores in the affected area to prevent possible infections.
 Later you may need to visit a vet.